At the age of 19 I went to live in London with wide-eyed hopes of becoming a writer and came back wanting to be a baker.

-I recently moved from my native home of Southern California (5th generation woot woot!) to SLC with my husband John, new son Myles and Frenchie pup, Sundae.
+I recently moved from my native home of Southern California (5th generation woot woot!) to SLC with my husband John, our new son Myles and Frenchie pup, Sundae.
 You can read more about it here and catch more snippets of how we became a family of 4 here and pretty much catch up on my entire 2016 here.

 I'm totally on instagram @sweetish.co and on facebook, come say hello!
 I love your comments and "likes" so much.
 Also!
 I LOVE my subscribers.
 You guys are my people.
 Subscribe to my self-named "treat-yo-self club" and receive special emails and recipes sent straight to your inbox from me, here.
 And don't worry, around here we never eat spam, just good ol' wholesome treats. ;)

 I'm a hugger, is that cool?
 (Me hugging you.)
 I'm so glad you're here.